toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

  * Owner  selection happens per request,  since we hash the  service URI path to  the view of the  nodes, at each  peer.
 There is no  voting, no timeout.
-As part  of  replication  or request  processing,  if a  node notices it  does not  have the  same owner selected,  it will  fail the request and re-synchronization will occur
+As part  of  replication  or request  processing,  if a  node notices it  does not  have the  same owner selected, or disagrees with the epoch,  it will  fail the request and re-synchronization will occur

 ## Required Service Options